rogerbinns/apsw/doc/shell.rst

 The values displayed are in seconds when shown as floating point or an absolute count.
 Only items that have changed since starting the query are shown.
 On non-Windows platforms considerably more information can be shown.
+SQLite statistics are also included.

 .. _shell-cmd-version:
 .. index::